Jon M Muth's version of Stone Soup is a fun folk tale that describes how monks tricked a village into making stone soup and finding happiness.

 A brave girl wonders what they are doing and then offers to help get stones for them.
 The villagers get curious and come out to see what stone soup is.
 The monks "trick" them into offering their own food to add as ingredients to the soup.

 When the soup is ready, the villagers eat together and celebrate.
 Before the monks leave, the villagers thank them for showing them that sharing makes us all richer.
-The monks leave, noting that all they needed to find happiness was stone soup.
+The monks leave, noting that all they need to find happiness is stone soup.

 Before, During, and After Reading Questions for Stone Soup